Friday, July 30, 2021

 The foregoing only barely scratches the surface of this topic, which reveals, I think, that TSR had no consistent idea of what orcs looked like.
 Each artist had his own interpretation of them and, while certain characteristics sometimes carried over between the depictions, there is hardly enough continuity to settle on a "canonical" notion of these monsters' appearance.

-Had I the time and patience to do so, I could no doubt have fond many, many more illustrations of orcs in TSR products.
+Had I the time and patience to do so, I could no doubt have found many, many more illustrations of orcs in TSR products.
 Instead, I'll leave that to you.
 Do you have any favorite orc artwork from the days of TSR?

 Pulp Fantasy Library: Dragonflight